Skip to content

 Domain and SSL Certificate Configuration#

-These are the three possible scenarios you may have to configure in this section:
+There are three possible scenarios for this section:

 Let's Encrypt certificates

-As you can see, you need to specify the DomainName with your FQDN, the PublicElasticIP with the Elastic IP that the domain points to, and the LetsEncryptEmail with your email address for Let’s Encrypt notifications.
-These parameters are mandatory.
+You can specify the DomainName with your FQDN and optionally the PublicElasticIP with the Elastic IP that the domain points to.

 Opt for this method if you possess your own certificate for an existing FQDN.
 It enables you to deploy OpenVidu on AWS using your certificates.